nicolas1998v/KivaCapstoneProject/README.md

 # General Assembly Capstone Project: Kiva Loans
 This repository contains the code for my Capstone project on Kiva Loans, undertaken as part of General Assembly's Data Science Immersive course between November 2020 and February 2021.
+This project consisted in predicting loans which would 'expire', or in other words those who don't reach their fundraising target, in order to promote them on the website.

 ## Part 1:  Cleaning
 - Perform preliminary data munging and cleaning of your data: removing nulls, reducing value counts, feature extractions.